 The articles raised awareness of a string of unsolved brutal murders that all centered around leather bars in the New York area.

-Jurgensen, the real-life undercover detective that spent time undercover in the New York leather clubs told Friedkin that his work ‘messed up his mind’ and the series of murders that the Village Voice had discussed were later attributed to Paul.
-F. Bateson, who had played a radiographer in Friedkin’s film The Exorcist.
+Jurgensen, the real-life undercover detective that spends time undercover in the New York leather clubs tells Friedkin that his work ‘messes up his mind’ and the series of murders that the Village Voice discusses and attributes to Paul.
+F. Bateson, who plays a radiographer in Friedkin’s film The Exorcist.

 To have something so close to his research material actually manifest in his life was downright spooky, but before Friedkin was ready to start producing his movie he would feel compelled to go experience what the New York City leather community was all about first hand.